 You’ll find us at the blue house in Greenslopes!

-Our clinic is convenient within the blue house (you won’t miss it!) on the corner of Logan Road and Beanga Street.
+Our clinic is conveniently located within the blue house (you won’t miss it!) on the corner of Logan Road and Beanga Street.
+We share our premises with Leigh Bird – Hair & Tanning.
 We’ve got parking for you on the gravel at the Beanga St entrance.